Mersel AI Platform Capabilities

 ## Step 8: Close the feedback loop

-3. **Create or update content** specifically targeting those identified gaps.
+3. Create or update content targeting those specific gaps

-4. **Measure the impact** of changes 2-4 weeks after publication.
+4. Measure the impact 2-4 weeks after publication

 # Industry Benchmarks: What Structured GEO Programs Achieve

-Structured [generative engine optimization](/generative-engine-optimization) programs deliver measurable results across various company sizes and categories.
-The following case studies, derived from published industry data, illustrate the specific performance benchmarks achievable through systematic GEO implementation.
+Structured [generative engine optimization](/generative-engine-optimization) programs achieve significant results across different company sizes and categories.
+The following case studies, based on published industry data, illustrate the performance benchmarks achievable through systematic GEO implementation.
+These examples demonstrate the effectiveness of aligning content with AI extraction patterns to secure dominant citation shares.

 ## Ramp (Fintech SaaS)